 Genetic factors may make certain people more susceptible to multiple sclerosis.
 However, genetic susceptibility is only part of the explanation.
 A number of researchers believe the disorder is related to a protein that mimics the myelin protein, which may be introduced into the body by a virus.
 Other researchers believe that the immune system overreacts toward myelin proteins in people with MS, which leads to an abnormal tendency to develop autoimmune disease.

 Multiple sclerosis is more common in people of Northern European descent.
 There also appears to be a genetic component to the condition, although the risk to children of people affected by MS is less than 5 percent over their lifetime.
 Researchers suspect that the tendency to develop multiple sclerosis is inherited, but the disease manifests only when environmental triggers are present.

 Environmental factors have some influence on multiple sclerosis.
 Many viruses and bacteria have been suspected of causing MS, most recently the Epstein-Barr virus, known also for causing infectious mononucleosis.
 Some studies have suggested that developing an infection at a critical period of exposure may lead to conditions conducive to the development of MS a decade or later.

-Multiple sclerosis is more common in countries with temperate climates, including Europe, southern Canada, northern United States, and southeastern Australia.
+Multiple sclerosis is more common in countries with temperate climates, including Europe, southern Canada, the northern United States, and southeastern Australia.
 The reason is unknown.

-A period of disease activity (exacerbation) may be triggered by a viral infection, such as a cold or flu, or by changes in the immune system during the first six months following a pregnancy.
+A period of disease activity (exacerbation) may be triggered by a viral infection, such as a cold or flu, or by changes in the immune system during the first six months following pregnancy.

 Patterns of MS